-Check the ingredients in your shampoo products to see if they contain any of the listed harmful chemicals or solvents.
+Check the Skin Deep website to learn more about the ingredients in your shampoo products to see if they contain any of the listed harmful chemicals or solvents.
 Next time you’re looking for new natural hair bundles, always check the label before purchasing to ensure there are no harmful chemicals that could be a danger to your hair or your overall body and health.

 Are you ready to achieve those healthy, juicy curls?

 - Lisa Rapaport.
 "Chemicals in cosmetics, soaps tied to early puberty in girls".
 Reuters.
 Dec 4, 2018. https://www.reuters.com/article/us-health-puberty-endocrine-chemicals/chemicals-in-cosmetics-soaps-tied-to-early-puberty-in-girls-idUSKBN1O301I

 - Megan Mcintyre.
 "Do Silicones Deserve Their Bad Rap?".
 Beauty Independent. https://www.beautyindependent.com/do-silicones-deserve-their-bad-rap/

 - "Silicones in hair care – all you need to know".
 The Hair Fuel.
 April 1, 2019. https://www.thehairfuel.com/silicones-in-hair-care-all-you-need-to-know/

 - "SLS vs SLES".
 Bubblet Cosmetics.
 June 19, 2018. https://bubbletcosmetics.com/blogs/blog/sls-vs-sles